 The other IQS approved sweetener is stevia.
 Stevia is great for diabetics because it doesn't raise blood glucose levels.

-Afraid not.
 While fructose-free sweeteners such as stevia and rice malt syrup don’t have the same effect on the liver as fructose, ultimately we encourage a savoury state of mind.

-That’s because consuming sweet flavours of any kind encourages your “sweet tooth”, making it more difficult to stay off the hard stuff.
+Why?
+Consuming sweet flavours of any kind encourages your “sweet tooth”, making it more difficult to stay off the hard stuff.
 Plus ALL sweeteners – fructose-free or not – can raise insulin somewhat and cause a metabolic response (albeit some in a much more manageable way).

-Why have any sweetener then?
+Why even have approved sweeteners then?

-We don’t actually use it them that often though, only for sweet treats which we encourage saving for special occasions.
-When we do use the sweeteners, we advise how much is in the recipe, usually list them as optional, and suggest you experiment with reducing the sweetness by taking them out.
+We don’t actually use them that often though, only for sweet treats which we encourage saving for special occasions.
+When we do use sweeteners, we advise how much is in the recipe, usually list them as optional, and suggest you experiment with reducing the sweetness by taking them out.